mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 The following are common errors that can occur and how to resolve them.

-**Your security credentials have expired for this session.
-Please go back and sign in again with your Client ID and Client secret.**
+1.Your security credentials have expired for this session.
+Please go back and sign in again with your Client ID and Client secret.
 Credential info expires.
 Create a new app id in PagerDuty app registration setting and copy the latest Client ID and Client secret from the setting tab to authenticate.

- **Invalid credentials detected.
-Please check the credential info and check the permission scopes of the PagerDuty App.**
+2. Invalid credentials detected.
+Please check the credential info and check the permission scopes of the PagerDuty App.
 Common credential error.
 Go back to the PagerDuty app registration setting and check if the Client ID and Client secret have the correct permission scope.

 ## Next steps
 After you publish your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
-To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
+For more information, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).